AdobeDocs/campaign-web.en/help/v8/campaigns/create-campaigns.md

 >title="Campaign properties"
 >abstract="Define your campaign settings and metadata."

 Campaigns can include workflows and standalone deliveries.
+Properties, schedule, work, deliv plus rien a faire schedule

+## Create the campaign

 To create a new campaign, follow these steps: